Martyrs (2008 film): Legacy

 Several publications have named Martyrs one of the greatest horror films of all time: In October 2017, IGN ranked it number 32 in a list of 100 films, with critic Marty Sliva writing: "Few horror movies elicit as extreme a physical reaction quite like 2008’s Martyrs... the film transforms into a bizarre religious gore-fest that draws a link between spiritual enlightenment and utterly brutal physical and emotional torture.
 It’s tough to keep your eyes set on the horrifying images that unfold on-screen, but for those willing to dive into its heady themes, it’s even harder to look away."

 In 2021, Rolling Stone also ranked it number 36 in their list of the greatest horror films made in the 21st century.
+Complex Networks and The A.V.
+Club have ranked it on their lists as the most disturbing films of all time.
+In 2024, IndieWire named it the scariest horror film of the 2000s.

+It has also proven to be influence on several other projects; notably, the film was a strong influence on Glen Schofield when developing Dead Space.
+When making his 2019 film Us, Jordan Peele had star Lupita Nyong'o watch Martyrs, in addition to nine other horror films, in preparation for her dual roles.